 Study and career opportunities

-Graduates from the Interdisciplinary Space Master can continue with a PhD in Computer Science and Computer Engineering at the University of Luxembourg.
+Graduates can continue their studies with a PhD in Engineering Sciences at the University of Luxembourg